ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 Many people choose to use nicknames instead of their "real" names.
 A common example is an Alexander who chooses to go by Alex.
 These individuals might write their nicknames on forms which should be recorded.
-Here is a list of 1080 names and their `relevant nicknames <https://github.com/carltonnorthern/nicknames/blob/master/names.csv>`_.
+Here is a list of 1080 names and their `relevant nicknames <https://github.com/ihmeuw/vivarium_research_prl/blob/main/noise/nicknames.csv>`_.

 Only those simulants with names in the csv above are eligible to recieve a nickname.
 First, determine who is eligible for a nickname.
 Then select simulants for noise.
 Lastly, replace their name with any of the nicknames included in the csv.
 If there are multiple options, select at random.

+Limitations:

+- The list of nicknames above is hand-curated and almost definitely misses some nicknames.
+It is also likely that it misses nicknames in a bias way based on language of origin, personal history, etc.

 .. note::

   If the process of determining elgibility prior to selecting simulants for noise is challenging, we can work on finding a simpler approach.

-**Miswriting**
+**Numeric Miswriting**

 For all numeric miswriting, first select the sample to have noise added.
 Once the sample is selected, change 1 digit of the number at random to any